-- More than 350 different inborn errors of metabolism have been described to date, and most of these are rare. - Metabolic disorders account for a substantial percentage of the morbidity and mortality directly attributable to genetic disease. - The incidence of metabolic disorders is approximately 1 in every 2,500 births, or 10% of all monogenic conditions in children.
+- Metabolic disorders account for a substantial percentage of the morbidity and mortality directly attributable to genetic disease.
+High defect if we didn't detect and manage the disease early after born. - The incidence of metabolic disorders is approximately 1 in every 2,500 births, or 10% of all monogenic conditions in children.